Once you've reviewed these guidelines and are confident your idea is a good fit for SB, feel free to submit a proposal.

 Engaging customers and other stakeholders — from creatively communicating their sustainability efforts, to acknowledging their shortcomings, to enlisting customers’ help in making critical changes, forward-thinking organizations are winning brand loyalty by changing the way they interact with their customers — whether to illustrate their own purpose strategies or to nudge their customers to live and act more purposefully.

-Once you've reviewed these guidelines and are confident your idea is a good fit for SB, feel free to get in touch.
+Once you've reviewed these guidelines and are confident your idea is a good fit for SB, feel free to submit a proposal (PLEASE NOTE that inquiries from general content writers, sites just looking for link-backs, and proposals not relevant to our audience will not receive a response).